What Are Atrial Premature Complexes?

 - a fluttering sensation near your heart

-- you become sweaty or pale when you notice your heartbeats have changed pace
+- becoming sweaty or pale when you notice your heartbeats have changed pace

 - chest pain